-More and more consumers shift their attention towards physical products and services, to ones that are centered around a digital medium.
+More and more consumers shift their attention away from physical products and services, to ones that are centered around a digital medium.
 As a response, businesses can digitize their systems to help with market research, production, campaigns and distribution for their products and services.

-Under Armour, for example, integrates a fitness app to read health metrics and fitness regimes of their users, to better understand their audience and recommend its products based on their activity.
+Under Armour, for example, integrates a fitness app to read health metrics and fitness regimes of their users, as a way to better understand their audience and recommend products to customers based on activity.
 Sprint is another company that faces digital pressure from rivals like AT&T and Verizon and recently have focused their efforts on analyzing data to improve the customer experience.
 Through the use of Elastic Stack open-source software, the IT staff at Sprint can churn through 50 terabytes of data generated by their backend log to analyze the performance of their website.

 Greater Reach In Markets

 Digital transformation enables businesses to think globally and find new markets and opportunities.
-Cloud technology, in particular, removes barriers to entry for most smaller companies and allows them to expand as far and wide as they like or can afford.
-Technology als gives businesses the room to operate beyond geographical location, as a simple internet connection allows individuals to access cloud resources for their business.
+Cloud technology, in particular, removes barriers to entry for most smaller companies and allows them to expand as far and wide as they can afford.
+Technology also gives businesses the room to operate beyond geographical location, as a simple internet connection allows individuals to access cloud resources for their business.

 Reframed Business Operations

 Digital transformation reframes the traditional business model to prioritize data-driven decision making with effective communication on all levels.
 Leaders that deploy strategies to upgrade their current operations allow their business to stay competitive due to the following internal advantages:

 - Accelerated business activities